opensafely-core/ehrql/DEVELOPERS.md

 We should schedule longer runs from time to time to make sure that we're not missing anything.

-You can get Hypothesis to dump statistics at the end of the run with `--hypothesis-show-statistics`, or (more usefully) dump some of our own statistics about the generated data and queries by setting `DEBUG=t`.
+You can get Hypothesis to dump statistics at the end of the run with `--hypothesis-show-statistics`, or (more usefully) dump some of our own statistics about the generated data and queries by setting `GENTEST_DEBUG=t`.

 When debugging a failure you'll probably want to reproduce it.